SFU-Archives/email-archiving/archivists/a-pre-transfer.md

 - **If you are taking the whole account** (i.e. all its folders), start at [section 2, Transfer an entire SFU account](./02-transfer-account.md).

-- Typically the Archives targets specific folders when the account will continue to be **active** following transfer (e.g. the email creator is retiring but will continue to use the account).

-- Typically the Archives acquires an account if it is **inactive** (e.g. the email creator has passed away).

-- But there may be circumstances where you do want to take an entire active account or just particular folders from an inactive one.